asenright/Folio/Verilog/cpu/README.md

 <h2>What's In It</h2>
 The processor is broken into modules; each has its own testbench.
 For example, to test programcounter.v, you would compile and run programcounter_fixture.v
 For more info about the instruction set, see the documentation .pdf.

-<h2>Versioning</h2>
-We use SemVer for versioning.
-For the versions available, see the tags on this repository.

 <h2>Authors</h2>
 Andrew Enright and Ethan Kinyon